EdricY/Bouncy-Loot-God/README.md

 With a multiworld running, Open "Borderlands 2 Client" from the Archipelago Launcher, connect to the multiworld.
 Then open Borderlands 2 and enable the mod.

+If you open the game first, use the Mod Options menu to "Connect to Socket Server" once the Archipelago Client is open.

+Backup your BL2 characters before proceeding!
+They are located at Documents/my games/Borderlands 2/WillowGame/SaveData/...

 The mod is currently running the entire time it's enabled.
 Any character you "Continue" with will have their inventory checked.

-Backup your BL2 characters before proceeding!
-They are located at Documents/my games/Borderlands 2/WillowGame/SaveData/...

-Before doing any non-archipelago play in Borderlands 2, Disable the mod and Restart your game!!!
+**Before doing any non-archipelago play in Borderlands 2, Disable the mod and Restart your game!!!**

 ## Development stuff